History of the Jacksonville Jaguars: 2020

+Trevor Lawrence era: 2021–present

 Urban Meyer era: 2021

 On January 14, 2021, Urban Meyer, former head coach of the Florida Gators and Ohio State Buckeyes, was chosen to be the next head coach of the Jaguars.

 On February 11, 2021, Chris Doyle, the former strength coach at University of Iowa, was hired to be the director of sports performance on February 11, 2021.
 This was a highly criticized hiring due to Doyle's past conduct at University of Iowa involving accusations of racism and bullying.
 Doyle resigned amid backlash on February 13, 2021, two days after his hiring.

-As the Jaguars' 1–15 record was the worst record of the 2020 NFL season, the Jaguars held the rights to the first overall pick of the 2021 NFL Draft, which they used to select Clemson quarterback Trevor Lawrence.
+As the Jaguars' 1–15 record was the worst record of the 2020 NFL season, the Jaguars held the rights to the first overall pick of the 2021 NFL draft, which they used to select Clemson quarterback Trevor Lawrence.
 Lawrence faced incredibly high expectations upon his arrival in Jacksonville, as he had been closely followed by the media since his time in high school and was widely regarded as a potential generational talent.

 On May 20, 2021, the Jaguars signed former Florida Gators and NFL quarterback Tim Tebow as a tight end.
 This transaction puzzled the NFL world as Tebow was 33 years old with no experience playing tight end, and had most recently played professional baseball as part of the New York Mets organization.
 The signing was ultimately assumed to be a result of the close relationship between Meyer and Tebow, as Meyer had been Tebow's coach at Florida.
 The Jaguars released Tebow on August 17, 2021.

 On August 28, 2021, the Jaguars traded former starting quarterback Gardner Minshew to the Philadelphia Eagles for a conditional 2022 sixth-round pick, and Trevor Lawrence was officially named the starting quarterback.